Testing from a Developer’s point of viewPublished on: Author: Bram Dekker Category: IT development and operations

 Tests writing tips

-Teams approach testing in a very different way.
-Some teams write no tests, some a few and some too many.
-If you decided that you want to write tests, a good rule of thumb is to start with the key examples.
-After that see if you need to extend the test-suite by changing variables and exploring boundaries.
+Teams approach testing in very different ways.
+Some teams write no tests, some a few, and some too many.
+If you decide that you want to write tests, a good rule of thumb is to start with the key examples.
+Look if you need to extend the test-suite by changing variables and exploring boundaries.

-In the ‘to improve’ part of the example above, it is not clear what is tested and what influences the result.
-The title says: withdrawal from bank account but what variables make this a valid withdrawal (amount, origin, currency, private)?
+In the ‘to improve’ part of the example above, it’s unclear what is tested and what influences the result.
+The title says: ‘withdrawal from bank account’, but what variables make this a valid withdrawal (amount, origin, currency, private)?
 Try to focus on group variation (amount, origin, currency) and split these into different tests.
-This makes it easier to read and invites to explore edge cases.
+This is easier to read and invites to explore edge cases.